What Trump Has Done With Social Security So Far

 Although it's still early days into his second term, here’s what Trump has done with Social Security so far.
 (A separate story looks at what Trump has done with Medicare so far).

-President Trump named Leland "Lee" Dudek as the acting commissioner of the Social Security Administration after Michelle King resigned.
+President Trump's current acting commissioner of the Social Security Administration is Leland "Lee" Dudek.
+He was appointed after Michelle King resigned.
 Dudek was previously a senior advisor in SSA's Office of Program Integrity.
-He had also previously worked as a management analyst and advisor in the Social Security's anti-fraud office.
-Dudek will fill the role pending the Senate confirmation of Trump's choice to lead the agency, Fiserv CEO Frank Bisignano.
+Dudek will fill the role pending the Senate confirmation of Trump's choice to lead the agency, Fiserv CEO, Frank Bisignano.

 The Social Security Administration recently announced it will begin paying retroactive benefits and increase monthly benefit payments to over 3.2 million individuals whose benefits were affected by the Windfall Elimination Provision (WEP) and Government Pension Offset (GPO).

-“Social Security’s aggressive schedule to start issuing retroactive payments in February and increase monthly benefit payments beginning in April supports President Trump’s priority to implement the Social Security Fairness Act as quickly as possible,” said Lee Dudek, Acting Commissioner of Social Security.
+“Social Security’s aggressive schedule to start issuing retroactive payments in February and increase monthly benefit payments beginning in April supports President Trump’s implementation of the Social Security Fairness Act,” said Lee Dudek, Acting Commissioner of Social Security.
 “The agency’s original estimate of taking a year or more now will only apply to complex cases that automation cannot process.
 The American people deserve their due benefits as quickly as possible.”

 Read: Social Security Sent Out Billions in Back Payments This Week.
 Here's What You Need to Know.